UK public-spending plan has 50-50 chance of success -think tank

-LONDON Chancellor George Osborne's latest spending plans have a roughly 50 percent chance of success, the head of Britain's non-partisan Institute for Fiscal Studies (IFS) think tank said on Thursday.
+LONDON British finance minister George Osborne's latest spending plans have a roughly 50 percent chance of success, the head of the country's non-partisan Institute for Fiscal Studies (IFS) think tank said on Thursday.

 Osborne stuck to his commitment of turning a budget deficit into a surplus by 2020 in a mid-year budget update on Wednesday, confounding predictions that he might have to rein in his ambitions for putting public finances in the black.